-Model dividends in After-Tax Growth assumptions on My Plan > Savings and Assets.
+Model dividends in After-Tax Growth assumptions on My Plan > Accounts and Assets.

 Include dividend growth in the real growth assumptions for each account.
 This assumes that dividend growth will be reinvested and added to the cost basis.
 For example, if you anticipate the account will grow at 5% and yield 1% of dividends, enter a growth assumption of 6%.